DJSiddharthVader/SELEXzyme/README.md

 It is also possible that my program outputs no DNAzymes similar to the Abdelgany ones but is still effective.

 The sequence for their DNAzyme target, AchR <img src="https://render.githubusercontent.com/render/math?math=\alpha">-subunit, was obtained from NCBI Gene [here](https://www.ncbi.nlm.nih.gov/CCDS/CcdsBrowse.cgi?REQUEST=CCDS&GO=MainBrowse&DATA=CCDS2261.1).
-The DNAzymes were taken from Table 1 from the Abdelgany paper (note show the targeted RNA sequence so I take the complement DNA for fitness evaluation).
+The DNAzymes were taken from Table 1 from the Abdelgany paper (note, they show the targeted RNA sequence so I take the complement DNA for fitness evaluation).
-Also they do not provide comprehensive data for the clevage efficiencies.
+Also they do not provide comprehensive data for the cleavage efficiencies.